statpascal/emul99/readme.md

 while pathes provided on the command line are relative to the current working directory.
 Absolute pathes (starting with a slash '/') may also be used.
 Moreover, pathes starting with a colon ':' are relative to emul99 base directory.
-The latter option is useful to config files outside the emul99 file hierarchy:
+The latter option is useful for config files outside the emul99 file hierarchy:

     include = :/bin/common.cfg